jamesoff/www-jamesoff-net/_posts/2006-12-05-quite-telling.markdown

   date_gmt: '2006-12-19 12:26:54 -0500'
   content: a brown snake, possibly a trouser snake?
 ---
-<p>In the kitchen at work, a box has appeared with a riddle on it, inviting people to submit their answers for a prize draw.</p>
+In the kitchen at work, a box has appeared with a riddle on it, inviting people to submit their answers for a prize draw.

-<p>> What is brown, has a head and a tail but no legs?</p>
+	What is brown, has a head and a tail but no legs?

-<p>The girls agree it's a one or two pence coin.</p>
+The girls agree it's a one or two pence coin.

-<p>The consensus among the boys seems to be that it's a turd.</p>
+The consensus among the boys seems to be that it's a turd.